 Youth tobacco prevention programs

-Reynolds supports programs that prevent youth tobacco use, like Right Decisions Right Now and We Card.
+Reynolds American Inc. supports programs that prevent youth tobacco use, like Right Decisions Right Now and We Card.
 These programs, in conjunction with other, similar programs, have played an important role in the decline in youth tobacco use since 1991.

 Right Decisions Right Now: Be Tobacco Free (RDRN)